daviddaytw/BoostBoard/README.md

 This repository is a template repository, which means that you can copy this repository and modify the contain for your own usage.

-before start we'll have to initialize our database, execute the following command to create database (Note that Sqlite3 is required):
+First, to initialize the database, execute the following command to create database (Note that Sqlite3 is required):
 ```bash
 sqlite3 data.db < schema.sql
 ```

+`schema.sql` will create an admin user whose name is `admin` and password is `password`.

 You have two choice to use BoostBoard, with docker or without docker: